spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/administration/tax-rates/managing-tax-rates.md

 * Created at
 * Updated at

-For more details on the reference information of the attributes, see the [Reference information: Creating tax rates](#reference-information-creating-tax-rates) section.
+For more details about the reference information of the attributes, see the [Reference information: Creating tax rates](#reference-information-creating-tax-rates) section.

 To return back to the list, click **Back to Tax Rates**.

 **Tips and tricks**
 <br>You can start editing a tax rate while viewing it:
-1. On the **View Tax Rate** page, click **Edit** in the top right corner.
+1. On the **View Tax Rate** page, in the top right corner, click **Edit** .
 2. Go over the [Editing tax rates](#editing-tax-rates) procedure.

 ## Deleting tax rates